How Much House Can I Afford? Tips for Smart Homebuyers

 It's important to recognize that the amount you're qualified for is not necessarily what you can comfortably afford.
 Lenders may qualify you for a larger loan, but you’ll want to consider your lifestyle, future financial goals, and ongoing expenses.
 Here are some additional costs to keep in mind:

-- Closing costs: Additional fees paid during closing that can include your origination fees, points, appraisal fee, credit report fee, flood certification, pre-paid interest, and more.
-Typically, these are 2-5% of the home’s purchase price but vary vastly depending on property location and the value of the home you are purchasing.
+• Closing costs: Additional fees paid at closing may include origination fees, points, appraisal fees, credit report fees, flood certification fees, prepaid interest, and more.
+These vary widely depending on the property's location and the value of the home you are purchasing.
+Remember, closing costs plus your down payment affect how much house you can afford today and your cash-to-close needs.

-- Planning for the future: Take into account potential life changes such as starting a family, further education, or career shifts.
+• Planning for the future: Consider potential life changes, such as starting a family, pursuing further education, or career shifts.